 WARNING: There is a danger of a new battery exploding if it is incorrectly installed.
 Replace the battery only with the same or equivalent type recommended by the manufacturer.
 Discard used batteries according to the manufacturer's instructions.
-See the Safety instructions that came with your system for more information.
+See the Safety instructions. that came with your system for more information..

 - 1. Follow the safety guidelines listed in the Safety instructions. - 2.
-Follow the procedure listed in Before working inside your system. - 3.
-Remove the expansion card riser. - 4.
-If applicable, disconnect the power or data cables from the expansion card(s).
+Follow the procedure listed in the Before working inside your system. - 3.
+If applicable, disconnect the power or data cables from the expansion card(s). - 4.
+Remove the LOM riser card.